SamGartrell/inat-upload-utils/README.md

 ```
 Most of the logic for the `InatUtils` class methods originated from the standalone functions in the `legacy/` directory.
 I recommend using and developing against the class implementation for better organization and performance.

-Please create issues and/or pull requests (I like feature branches referencing issues in comments/prs) as you see fit, and feel free to reach out with any questions or collaboration requests!
+Please create issues and/or pull requests as you see fit, and feel free to reach out with any questions or collaboration requests!

 ## External Resources
 - [exiftool](https://exiftool.org/)